 - CO2 Drop Checker

 Easy CO2 Adapter

 One problem you may encounter while operating your CO2 system is actually sourcing the CO2 cylinders needed for your system.
-Our 'Kits with Adapters' range come with an adapter that enable you to use a range of easily accessible CO2 cylinders as your CO2 source.
+Our range of CO2 systems come with an (optional) adapter that enable you to use a range of easily accessible CO2 cylinders as your CO2 source.
 These include: SodaStream cylinders, Disposable Welding CO2 cylinders, or Paintball CO2 cylinders - simply select which type you'd like.